MadMincraftr/EgorSR2MP/README.md

-# THIS IS A FORK OF Egor's SR2MP, WITH SYNC SIMILAR NewSR2MP
+# THIS IS A FORK OF Egor's SR2MP, WITH SYNC SIMILAR TO NewSR2MP

 # SR2MP
 Multiplayer mod for Slime Rancher 2